MarcoRoma96/NCD-agenda-outpatients/README.md

 The project aims at the comparison of different methods and implementations to tackle the problem, and find the best integration of them in terms of efficacy and efficiency.

 ## Problem description
+A large number of people, mostrly older, is affected by so called Non-Communicable Diseases (NCDs).
+Often they are chronic patients with comorbidities cared for at home.
+This outpatients must get tests, treatments or consultancy at specialied care units, according to a given frequency set by a clinical pathway.
+The NCDs Agenda problem consist of scheduling the required services of a set of patients according to their clnical pathways for a certain planning horizon.
+The decision to take involve:
+- the assignment of a feasible date
+- the assignment of a feasible time for each service of a care pathway.
+This decision is subject to different constraints:
+- Some services should be scheduled together on the same day, we call ths group of services a *packet*
+- Frequency of a packet defined by the care pathway
+- Interdiction between services, that means that a secondary service cannot be scheduled too soon after a primary one
+- Necessity between services, that means a secondary service cannot be scheduled too soon after nor too long a primary one
+- Non-preemption of the Care Unit operators
+- Each operator can serve one patient at a time
+- Each patient can be served by one operator at a time

 ## Methods
 Different methods are implemented so that they can be tested and the results compared: